 Federal Work Study Information for Departments

 Departments interested in hiring FWS students must submit their request through the Financial Aid website by completing the Federal Work Study Department Request Form.
-This form requires hiring managers to indicate the number of desired FWS positions for the 2019-2020 year.
-Please do not provide student names at this time, only the number of desired positions.
-Federal Work Study Requests must be submitted to the Office of Financial Aid by May 24, 2019.
+This form requires hiring managers to indicate the number of desired FWS positions for the 2021-2022 year.
+Federal Work Study Request forms will be sent out mid May.

-The Office of Financial Aid will notify the final number of approved positions to each department that submitted a request by May 31, 2019.
-After this date, departments may begin recruiting and identifying students for approved positions and submit EPAFs.
-The employment period for 2019-2020 FWS is August 19, 2019 through May 2, 2020.
+The Office of Financial Aid will notify the final number of approved positions to each department that submitted a request.
+After this, departments may begin recruiting and identifying students for approved positions and submit EPAFs.

 Submission of the Federal Work Study Request Form does not guarantee FWS positions.